mislav/blog/_posts/2014-02-07-hidden-documentation.md

 > [gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit](http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html)

-As it turns out, this line—more specifically, the _change_ which introduced this line—is **heavily documented** with information of why it's necessary, why did the previous approach (referred to by a commit SHA) not work, which browsers are affected, and a link for further reading.
+As it turns out, this line—more specifically, the _change_ which introduced this line—is **heavily documented** with information about why it was necessary, why did the previous approach (referred to by a commit SHA) not work, which browsers are affected, and a link for further reading.

-So does every other line in the project have documentation, going back to the first day when the project was created.
-The quality of this documentation, however, relies heavily on the diligence of the people involved while writing good commit messages.
+So does _every other line_ in the project have documentation, going back to the first day when the project was created.
+The quality of this documentation, however, relies heavily on the diligence of the people involved while writing commit messages.

 ## Effective spelunking of project's history